Peace of Longjumeau: Huguenot actions

-The Huguenots meanwhile had disregarded the prohibition to foreign alliances, forming a compact with the Huguenot rebels in the Spanish Netherlands in August, agreeing to support each other against their respective monarchs 'evil counsel.'
+The Huguenots meanwhile had disregarded the prohibition to foreign alliances, forming a compact with Protestant rebels in the Spanish Netherlands in August, agreeing to support each other against their respective monarchs' 'evil counsel.'
 Fernando Álvarez de Toledo, 3rd Duke of Alba the leading Spanish military authority in the Spanish Netherlands protested strongly to Charles IX of this, however the king meekly stated he could not control his subjects.
 The leading Huguenots were at this time warned of a plan to arrest them by the royal council, the information having been leaked to them by Gaspard de Saulx who allowed his letters on the matter to be intercepted.
 As a result, the aristocratic leadership fled south, hurrying to the safety of their stronghold in La Rochelle.
 Arriving in mid September, they took up arms, beginning the third war of religion.
 Subsequently, the crown revoked the edict, replacing it with the hardline Catholic Edict of Saint-Maur.